amehr2003/amehr2003/README.md

 - 👋 Hi, I’m @amehr2003
-- 👀 I’m interested in ... photography
+- 👀 I’m interested in ...
+Cybersecurity and game development.
-- 🌱 I’m currently learning ... how to use git!
+- 🌱 I’m currently learning ...
+LISP !
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...